-All COR 101: The Cortland Experience courses have a set of learning outcomes that focus our classes towards helping students succeed.
+All COR 101: The Cortland Experience courses have a set of learning outcomes that focus our classes toward helping students succeed.
 These learning outcomes align with our foundational themes that serve as unifying elements of all COR 101 classes.

 Learning outcomes for COR 101: The Cortland Experience can be found in the most recent college catalog.